prose-im/prose-web/src/content/blog/introducing-prose.md

 Being **stable and mature**, XMPP has all the required properties for a project with a long-term vision.
 Furthermore, all features Prose aims to develop are already available within the XMPP standard (eg. end-to-end encryption is covered under the [OMEMO XEP](https://xmpp.org/extensions/xep-0384.html), calls are covered under the [Jingle XEP](https://xmpp.org/extensions/xep-0166.html), while user profiles are handled by the [vCard4 over XMPP XEP](https://xmpp.org/extensions/xep-0292.html)).

-<markdown-image src="/blog/introducing-prose/xmpp-network.png" alt="A simplified scheme of how users and servers for different teams interact on the XMPP network." caption="A simplified scheme of how users and servers for different teams interact on the XMPP network.
+<content-image src="/blog/introducing-prose/xmpp-network.png" alt="A simplified scheme of how users and servers for different teams interact on the XMPP network." caption="A simplified scheme of how users and servers for different teams interact on the XMPP network.
 Users are hosted on a server.
 Servers connect to each other.
 Note that while some servers are self-hosted, I expect a majority of organizations to use third-party cloud hosting, for the convenience it provides.
-This cloud service could be provided by Prose itself."></markdown-image>
+This cloud service could be provided by Prose itself."></content-image>

 Multiple good-quality open-source XMPP server implementations are available, such as [ejabberd](https://www.ejabberd.im/), [Prosody](https://prosody.im/) or [OpenFire](https://www.igniterealtime.org/projects/openfire/).
 Those servers can be connected-to by any client application over the XMPP protocol.
 Servers can open connections to each other, so that users on different servers can communicate (exchange messages, call each other, view profiles, etc.).
 Instead of reinventing the wheel, those servers can be used as a foundation to build great user-facing applications.